duartevasco/v4app/README.md

 1- in your terminal, export NODE_ENV=development  (or any other environment you like)

+(not needed)
-2- if needed, export V4_DB_USER='username' for database user.
+2- if needed, export MYSQL_HOST='username' for database user.
 If not specified, the system user is used

+(not needed)
-3- if needed, export V4_DB_PWD='secret' for database password of V4_DB_USER, otherwise empty pwd is used
+3- if needed, export MYSQL_PASSWORD='secret' for database password of, otherwise empty pwd is used

 4- export PORT=port_number to specify the web server port, otherwise 3000 is used

 5- run node app and enjoy

+6- mysql -uroot

+7- grant all on stats.* to '<user.name>'@'localhost';